lorarjohns/plotly-crue/content/about.md

 It's difficult enough to keep up with the state of the art for seasoned professionals, let alone for those engaged in self-study or who find themselves feeling like their bootcamp education left important topics unexplored.
 Examples of what we will cover include:

-* The pragmatic workflow of a data science project
+* Training, testing, and validating models, and tuning hyperparameters
-* Working in a team with git and Github
+* Working in a team with git, Github, and version control
 * The essential math and algorithms you should study
 * Virtual environments, Docker, Kubernetes, and why they're important
 * Bash, Unix, and getting comfortable with the command line